BListyg/project_euler436/README.md

 # project_euler436
-Simulation code to Project Euler #436
+Simulation code to Project Euler #436 along with an extension that allows for any two values of S can be used.

-The problem:
+*The problem:

   Julie proposes the following wager to her sister Louise.
   She suggests they play a game of chance to determine who will wash the dishes.